harshitkalra03/Portfolio-Content-Manager/README.md

 }
 ```

-stored in:
+stored inside:

 ```text
 cms-config.json
 ```

-Benefits:

-* Easier migration to new systems
+This will make migration to a new machine easier.

-* No source code modifications required
-* Cleaner deployment workflow
-* Better separation between CMS and portfolio repositories
+---

+# Author

+Harshit Kalra

+B.Tech Electrical Engineering

+IIT Ropar